Truth and Memory: British Art of the First World War

 They reflected this in their fragmented depictions of soldiers, trenches, artillery, and in images of a torn and violated landscape.
 Modern artistic movements stressed the mechanised nature of the war and the new destruction this brought.

 These artists searched for reason and meaning in the conflict, finding ways to capture and commemorate the events of the First World War both at home and on the front lines and helped to form a collective memory that remains with us a century later.

-The exhibition was originated by Imperial War Museums for the First World War Centenary and was first shown at IWM London.
-It has been specially reworked in partnership with York Art Gallery and features key works from York’s own collections.
+The exhibition originated at the Imperial War Museums for the First World War Centenary and was first shown at IWM London.
+It was specially reworked in partnership with York Art Gallery and featured key works from York’s own collections.